 Course Duration and Dates

-This is a one week course running from the 10th of August until the 14th of August, 2020.
-Due to COVID-19, we have decided to cancel all on-campus education this summer.
-The courses will be scheduled in Central European Time [CET] so it is possible that some time slots are not ideal for people in certain time zones.
+This is an online one-week course running from the 28th of June until the 2nd of July, 2021.
+The course will be scheduled in Central European Time [CET] so it is possible that some time slots are not ideal for people in certain time zones.
 However, when scheduling the courses, we will try to take into account the different time zones as much as we can.

 This course will be taught by Dr. Eefje de Volder and Dr. Anne-Marie de Brouwer of IMPACT: Center against Human Trafficking and Sexual Violence in Conflict’.
 For more background information of the lecturers, see: www.impact-now.org/who-we-are/team/